 Let’s be honest, Hong Kong is definitely one of those places that you should visit at least once in your life.
 It is a fascinating blend of East and West.
 While there are many awesome things to do here, a basic itinerary is all you need to fulfill your Hong Kong bucket list.

 The best way to see Hong Kong is by combining public transit with walking, hop-on/hop-off bus tours, and numerous ferries and boats.

 About Hong Kong

 As one of the most densely populated cities in the world, Honk Kong is definitely an experience for anyone visiting.
 It has a long and rich history, colourful heritage and plays an important role in today’s economy.

 Hong Kong bucket list

 It’s important to remember that Hong Kong is a huge place.
 You’re probably not going to be able to see everything in one visit, especially if you plan to spend only a few days here.
 Knowing this, I created a doable Hong Kong bucket list itinerary that highlights local points of interest.

 Admire the famous skyline

 The tall skyscrapers, office towers and lights are what make this such an incredible place.
 Standing here it’s hard to imagine this place any other way.
 However, before this port became a trading spot for the British Empire, this was a pirate haven.
-One of the most famous being Madame Ching, who along her husband commanded 80,000 buccaneers and 800 ships!
+One of the most famous is Madame Ching, who along her husband commanded 80,000 buccaneers and 800 ships!

 Although the pirate days are long gone, the views from the shore or a boat can give you an idea of how this city grew.
 One of my favourites, however, was landing and taking off from the Hong Kong International Airport.
 Located in what seems to be smack in the middle of the bay, you can see the towers around you.
 It’s pretty neat, especially if you get the window seat.

 Check out the laser show